SapiensAnatis/QPMSViewer/README.md

 MVVM, MVC, etc. are a similar group of concepts that essentially convey that the UI (View) and the Model (calculations) should bind to a controller (C, or ViewModel, VM in C#) that mediates interactions between them.
 Remembering the mess that was Duck Hunt made me immediately realise why this was a good idea.
 In that application, because I had AI I was calculating their positions and then wanting to update the UI from classes that weren't my Window.
 This caused issues with the threading (UI can only be updated from a particular thread) and complicated the codebase massively, which is a large reason as to why I didn't finish it.

+# Known issues
+For some reason, the application will hang after selecting a mark scheme if the URL for the mark scheme is the same as that for the question paper.